gwax/www-gwax/posts/2016/01/fixing-nikola-footnote-locations.rst

 :slug: fixing-nikola-footnote-locations
 :date: 2016-01-23 23:44:17+00:00
-:guid: f167543f-3c92-4155-8d48-578bd865be0f
 :updated: 2018-04-16T06:06:57.494348+00:00
 :tags: nikola, meta, code snippets
 :category: meta

 Personally, I prefer to intersperse my footnote declarations with the text that is being footnoted when writing my.
 For example:[#]_

 .. [#] This is just an example.